TVET - Header

 Expressions of interest open in term 2 of the year prior to study and close mid-year, so be sure to start the conversation early.

 All TVET courses count towards your Record of School Achievement (RoSA) subject to meeting the course requirements.

 Stage 6 (year 11 and 12) courses can contribute to your HSC, different TVET course types contribute different amounts of credit.

 Some of the Stage 6 courses also include a HSC examination that enables your TVET course to contribute to your ATAR.
 Discuss ATAR contributing courses with your school’s VET Coordinator or Careers Adviser if an ATAR is important to you.

 If you successfully undertake TVET at school and want to continue your studies at TAFE NSW, you would be eligible for credit in any course containing the units of competency you have completed during your TVET studies.
 This means that you will not need to repeat any subjects that you successfully completed as part of your TVET course.

-School Based Apprenticeships and Traineeships
+Earn while you learn, with School Based Apprenticeships and Traineeships (SBAT)

 School Based Apprenticeships (SBAs) and School Based Traineeships (SBTs) combine paid work with TAFE NSW training and school.
 They give you the opportunity to gain a nationally recognised VET qualification as well as your HSC and valuable workplace skills and experience through part-time paid employment.